RE

 The last RE was built for a British mainland operator in 1975.

-4,629 Bristol RE's were built (from 1962 to 1983).
+4,629 Bristol RE's were built (between 1962 & 1983).

 976 were RELH coach chassis.
 413 had Eastern Coach Works bodies like Ruby.
 24 of these survive.